keigoi/kmclib/artifact/artifact.md

 code .
 ```

   * When it prompts "Do you trust the authors of ...", click "Yes, I trust the authors".
   * In the bottom-right, the following box might apper.
 Just ignore them and they will disappear.
     - "Ocamlformat_rpc is missing.": Ignore it as it doesn't change the behaviour of the IDE (and [it will not work](https://github.com/ocaml/ocaml-lsp/issues/513) if enabled).
     - "OCaml Platform is using the package manager ...": The environment is designed to work with the default one.
 Please don't change it.

+Then, navigate to `examples/paper/fib.ml` in the left ("EXPLORER") pane and click it.
+The file will open in the right (main) pane.

 * **Progress errors**